CliffS/fail2ban/README.md

 ## Issues

-Please report any bugs or make any suggestions at the [issues][Github issues page].
+Please report any bugs or make any suggestions at the [Github issues page][issues].